 Our 18-month program begins by teaching you electronics at the component level.
 Next, expect to move beyond the basics as you learn surface mount soldering, microprocessors, motor controls, programmable logic controllers, circuit board design, troubleshooting, robotics, and more!
-At LATI, we make sure you get active, hands-on training, including work experience in our fully equipped Electronic Systems lab.
-We have articulation agreements with South Dakota State University offering the opportunity to transfer credits seamlessly into a Bachelor of Science degree in Operations Management.
+At LATC, we make sure you get active, hands-on training, including work experience in our fully equipped Electronic Systems lab.
+We have articulation agreements with South Dakota State University offering the opportunity to transfer credits seamlessly into a Bachelor of Science degree in Electronics Engineering Technology or Manufacturing Engineering Technology.
+In addition, we have an agreement with MSU - Moorhead to transfer credits toward a Bachelor of Science degree in Operations Management.
+Our third-year Biomedical Technician option is available as well.
+Careers As a graduate of this program, you could be employed in visual communications, manufacturing, electronic distributors, or machine safety products.

-Careers

-As a graduate of this program, you could be employed in visual communications, manufacturing, electronic distributors, or machine safety products.
 The electronic technician is involved in every aspect from design to manufacturing to technical support.
 Careers in this field come with high wages and plenty of opportunities for advancement.
 A laptop is required for this program.

-Learn more at www.lakeareatech.edu Click here to view the Electronic Systems Technology Course Outline Click here to view the Electronic Systems Technology Placement Report Click here to view the Electronic Systems Technology Student Learning Outcomes Lake Area Technical Institute: superior, comprehensive technical education that changes lives and launches careers.
+Learn more at www.lakeareatech.edu Click here to view the Electronic Systems Technology webpage and course outline.
+Lake Area Technical College: superior, comprehensive technical education that changes lives and launches careers.

-Get your EST degree online.
-For more information, go to the Electronic Systems Technology edegree page.
+Get your Electronics Systems Technology degree online.
+For more information, go to the EST Hybrid E-Degree page